selcukes/selcukes.github.io/docs/03_guides/extent-reports.md

 :::

 :::warning
 If you are using `selcukes-testng` then set `emailReport` as true in `selcukes.yaml` file.
 No other configurations required
 :::

 ## Usage

-Create `extent.properties` file in `src/test/resources` folder
+Create an `extent.properties` file in the `src/test/resources` folder with the following properties:

 ```shell
 extent.reporter.spark.start=true